TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

     # Initial core clone
     git clone git@github.com:typo3/typo3.git && cd typo3
-    # Install composer dependencies
+    # Install Composer dependencies
     Build/Scripts/runTests.sh -s composerInstall
     # Run unit tests
     Build/Scripts/runTests.sh

 That's it.
 You just executed the entire unit test suite.
-Now that we have examined the initial Core clone and a composer install process, we will then look at the different ways we can apply the :file:`runTests.sh` or other scenarios.
+Now that we have examined the initial Core clone and a Composer install process, we will then look at the different ways we can apply the :file:`runTests.sh` or other scenarios.

 Overview
 ========

 So what just happened?
-We cloned a Core, composer installed dependencies and executed Core unit tests.
+We cloned a Core, Composer installed dependencies and executed Core unit tests.
 Let's have a look at some more details: :file:`runTests.sh` is a shell script that figures out which test suite with which options a user wants to execute, does some error handling for broken combinations, writes the file `Build/testing-docker/local/.env` according to its findings and then executes a